angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 ## Jeskai Ragavan

+The longer you wait, the harder it becomes to power through their card advantage as they deploy their clock.
+The absence of :card[Lightning Bolt] means passing the turn is safer than against UR Delver but the likewise, resolving Doomsday early is best.

 ::accordion[Cards to keep in mind]{path=matchups/sagavan.cards}
 ::accordion[Gameplay]{path=matchups/sagavan.gameplay}

 ## Bant Miracles

-Beating countermagic is not your only problem, their hatebears and answers to Oracle will be main reason you lose games.
+Beating countermagic is not your only problem, their hatebears and answers to Oracle will be the main reason you lose games.

 ::accordion[Cards to keep in mind]{path=matchups/miracles.cards}
 ::accordion[Gameplay]{path=matchups/miracles.gameplay}